inferno986return/python-pcep/Practice-Test.md

 C. will output `4`
 D. will output `None`

-The order of positional arguments does matter, so the Python 3 interpreter won't allow this `print()` function and subsequently generates a SyntaxError.
+The order of positional arguments does matter, so the Python 3 interpreter won't allow this `print()` function and subsequently generates a `SyntaxError`.

 ```
 line 5